Ed King (activist): MFDP challenge at the 1964 Democratic National Convention

 Recognizing that state officials had made it almost impossible to register black voters as members of the traditional Democratic party, civil rights activists shifted their focus to building the Mississippi Freedom Democratic Party (MFDP), through an alternative signup process that made registration simple and safe.
 By registering with the MFDP, black Mississippians were spared from having to submit to a literacy test designed to humiliate them, or trying to register at courthouses where white segregationists controlled the process.

 On August 6, 1964, the MFDP held a statewide convention in which membership decided to mount a challenge to the credentials of the Mississippi Democratic party by naming their own alternate slate of electors to attend the Democratic National Convention scheduled to take place in Atlantic City, New Jersey, later in the month.
-Ed King was elected as National Committeeman and a member of the MFDP leadership, along with Victoria Gray, Lawrence Guyot, Fannie Lou Hamer, and Aaron Henry.
-Despite unrelenting pressure from the White Citizens’ Council and other Jim Crow supporters, the MFDP elected 68 delegates to the Democratic National Convention.
+King was elected as National Committeeman and a member of the MFDP leadership, along with Victoria Gray, Lawrence Guyot, Fannie Lou Hamer, and Aaron Henry.
+Despite unrelenting pressure from the White Citizens' Council and other Jim Crow supporters, the MFDP elected 68 delegates to the Democratic National Convention.
 (Of the four whites on the delegate list, three were connected to Tougaloo College.)

 Soon after arriving In Atlantic City, the MFDP challenged the right of the Mississippi Democratic party's delegation to participate in the convention because the delegates had been elected illegally, as part of a segregated process violating both party regulations and federal law.
 The MFDP asked the Credentials Committee to seat its own slate of delegates instead of the white-only regulars.
-At the official hearing, MFDP speakers included Fannie Lou Hamer, Aaron Henry, Ed King, Martin Luther King, and Rita Schwerner.
+At the official hearing, MFDP speakers included King, Fannie Lou Hamer, Aaron Henry, Martin Luther King, and Rita Schwerner.
 Hamer gave an emotionally charged speech, describing how her attempt to register as a voter resulted in the loss of her job, eviction from her home, and a savage beating—a testimony that galvanized voters across the nation, bringing considerable pressure upon the Democratic party.